SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 # Search query for SDG 7 - Affordable and clean energy, Bergen action-approach.

-**Current status**: This string is undergoing editing after specialist input.
+**Current status**: Minor edits can still occur, but the string is mostly a finished version (Aug 2022).

 **Contents**

 1. Full query in copy-pasteable format
-2. General notes about method for SDG 7
+2. General notes
 3. Documentation and string sections for each target
 4. Contributions
 5. Footnotes